This super easy Vegetable Lo Mein recipe is so indulgent, made with gluten-free rice and millet noodles or any of your

 It really depends on who is making the sauce.
 Some sauce contains oyster sauce, fish sauce or chicken broth.

-The best option is really to make your own, only then can you be certain that your noodle is vegan, plus my version is quick, easy and delicious.
+The best option is really to make your own, only then can you be certain that your noodle is vegan.
+My homemade version is quick, easy and delicious.

 Trader Joe’s Brown Rice Spaghetti

 Is Lo Mein Gluten-Free?

 If you get take-out or storebought lo mein, most likely it is not gluten-free.
 Here are the reasons:

 Vegetable Lo Mein Ingredients